The Chronology of Revelation

 As noted by John, the False Prophet will “perform great and miraculous signs” and, accordingly, will deceive the people of the earth (Revelation 13:13,14a).
 As a result, many will believe in the counterfeit miracles and feel compelled to accept the “mark” or “number” of the (first) beast on their right hands or foreheads (13:16)—which, unfortunately, will be a grievous choice for anyone who does so (14:9-11).

 Some have pointed out a connection between 666 and Islam, indicating that 666 may be an encryption for “In the Name of Allah.”
-Plausibly, then, an Islamic authority in the world could dictate that no one can buy or sell anything unless he/she has taken the mark (Revelation 13:17), indicating an allegiance to Allah and Islam.
+Plausibly, then, an Islamic or pro-Islamic authority in the world could dictate that no one can buy or sell anything unless he/she has taken the mark (Revelation 13:17), demonstrating an allegiance to Allah and Islam.

 144,000 caught up

-John saw that, not long before the end of the 70th Week, 144,000 Jews will be redeemed from the earth and caught up to heaven (Revelation 14:1-3).
+John saw that, not long before the end of the 70th Week, 144,000 Israelites will be redeemed from the earth and caught up to Mount Zion in heaven (Revelation 14:1-3; Hebrews 12:22).
 These are the same 144,000 sealed for protection (7:3-8), immediately following the Pre-Wrath Rapture event, after the opening of the Sixth Seal but prior to the opening of the Seventh Seal.

-This group, from twelve tribes of Israel, will be taken up to heaven and will be the firstfruits, I believe, of subsequent Messianic Jews who will believe.
-Perhaps they will spread the word to descendants of Jacob, around the world, that it is their Messiah, Jesus, Who has appeared in the clouds of earth’s atmosphere, causing many to accept Jesus as Lord.
-Then, the latter will be among those to be caught up at the very end of the 70th Week, in the final harvest of the earth (Revelation 14:14-16).
+Presumably, the 144,000 will spread the word to descendants of Jacob around the world that it is their Messiah, Yeshua/Jesus, Who appeared in the clouds of earth’s atmosphere (after the opening of the Sixth Seal); and this will cause many of them to accept Jesus as Lord.
+After the 144,000 have been caught up and away into heaven, there will be further urgings and warnings by angels to repent and come to God.
+Those who accept the Lord either will be caught up to heaven at the very end of the 70th Week, or else they will be part of the final dispersion and regathering in the final harvest of the earth (Revelation 14:14-16).

 final warnings